-/

 Course Course Title/Category Credits

 ACC 124 Principles of Accounting I 3

 ACC 255 Using Excel® in Accounting 3

-Computer/Technology - 3

-Accounting

-Written Communication: A.A.S.
-3
+Communication: A.A.S.
+Core Options 3

-Core Options
+Computer/Technology: ICS 101 or ICS 111 3

 Course Course Title/Category Credits

 ACC 125 Principles of Accounting II 3

-ACC 252 Using Quickbooks in Accounting 3
+ACC 252 Using Quickbooks in 3

+Accounting

 Electives: Any 100-level or 3

 higher course (3 credits)

 Thinking, Reasoning, and 3

 Mathematics: A.A.S.
 Core

-Options
+- Options

-1. Thinking, Reasoning/Mathematics: MATH 115 is recommended; however, all courses that meet this category may be considered (except for ACC 124 and ACC 201).
+Thinking, Reasoning, and Mathematics: MATH 115 is recommended; however, all courses that meet this category may be considered (except for ACC 124 and ACC 201).